Trouble in Waterlily

 Monsters

 - Skeleton.
-Clawing their way from the earth raised by Evandor on his first turn
+Clawing their way from the earth raised by Evandor

 - Rat.
 Tiny rodent beast